Group-Relative REINFORCE Is Secretly an Off-Policy Algorithm: Demystifying Some Myths About GRPO and Its Friends: Rethinking the rationales behind recent RL algorithms

 This section revisits various RL algorithms through a unified lens --- the native off-policy interpretation of group-relative REINFORCE and its augmentations --- and demystifies some common myths about their working mechanisms.
 Our main findings are summarized as follows:

 \paragraph{Experimental setup.}

-We primarily consider two off-policy settings in our experiments, specified by the \syncinterval and \syncoffset parameters in the \trinity framework \citep{trinity}. \syncinterval specifies the number of generated rollout batches (each corresponding to one gradient step) between two model synchronization operations, while \syncoffset specifies the relative lag between the generation and consumption of each batch.
-These parameters can be deliberately set to large values in practice, for improving training efficiency via pipeline parallelism and reduced frequency of model synchronization.
-In addition, $\syncoffset > 1$ serves to simulate realistic scenarios where environmental feedback could be delayed.
-We also consider a stress-test setting that only allows access to offline data generated by the initial policy model.
-See Figure~\ref{fig:viz_sync_interval_offset} for an illustration of these off-policy settings, and Appendix~\ref{sec: sync_hyperparams} for further details.

-We conduct experiments on math reasoning tasks like GSM8k \citep{gsm8k}, MATH \citep{hendrycksmath2021} and Guru (math subset) \citep{cheng2025revisitingreinforcementlearningllm}, as well as tool-use tasks like ToolACE \citep{liu2025toolace}.
-We consider models of different families and scales, including Qwen2.5-1.5B-Instruct, Qwen2.5-7B-Instruct \citep{qwen25technicalreport}, Llama-3.1-8B-Instruct, and Llama-3.2-3B-Instruct \citep{llama3herd}.
-Additional experiment details can be found in Appendix~\ref{sec:appendix_experiments}.
+We conduct experiments with the \trinity framework \citep{trinity}, and control off-policyness with the \syncinterval (frequency of model synchronization) and \syncoffset (lag between rollout generation and training) parameters.
+Larger values of these parameters improve efficiency (via pipeline parallelism) at the cost of off-policyness; in addition, $\syncoffset > 0$ simulates delayed environmental feedback in practical scenarios.
+We also include a stress-test setting that only allows access to offline data generated by the initial policy model.
+Our experiments cover math reasoning tasks like GSM8k \citep{gsm8k}, MATH \citep{hendrycksmath2021}, Guru-Math \citep{cheng2025revisitingreinforcementlearningllm}, and tool-use tasks like ToolACE \citep{liu2025toolace}.
+LLMs under consideration include Qwen2.5-1.5B-Instruct, Qwen2.5-7B-Instruct \citep{qwen25technicalreport}, Llama-3.1-8B-Instruct, Llama-3.2-3B-Instruct \citep{llama3herd}, and Qwen3-30B-A3B \citep{yang2025qwen3technicalreport}.
+Further details can be found in Appendix~\ref{sec:appendix_experiments}.